seperez/IOT/README.md

 # ProCusto

-> ProCusto is a measuring station that collects data from noise and temperature to consolidate them in one central location for analysis.
+> ProCusto is an initiative of Internet Of Things.
+ProCusto is a measuring station that collects data from noise and temperature to consolidate them in one central location for analysis.
 Additionally it has the ability to trigger alerts to exceed defined limits.

 ## Installation
 ### Platform & tools